Bienvenidos (Venezuelan TV series): Premise

 Among the many comedians in this show are Landa's daughter Dayana, Ernesto Cortés and María Antonieta Duque.
 She and Cortez ended up marrying in real life, but they later separated.

 Bienvenidos is shown on networks throughout the Spanish-speaking world.
-One of those networks was Univision in the United States, which carried the program during the 1990s, its Galavision channel currently carries repeats of the program.
+One of those networks was Univision in the United States, which carried the program during the 1990s, its Galavision channel also carried re-runs of the program.

 DVD releases

-Venevision Home Entertainment has released several themed collections of sketches from the show on DVD.
+Venevision International And Image Entertainment has released several themed collections of sketches from the show on DVD.
 The titles are: